illja96/ngx-mmcdlogger/README.md

 Application is fully functional only on platforms with native [Web Serial API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API) support: Windows, Linux or ChromeOS based ones.
 ***Android, iOS and MacOS devices aren't supported.***

 [Serial API Polyfill](https://github.com/google/web-serial-polyfill) are already in use, but it supports only USB-CDC mode.
-Most of serial adapters doesn't use this standard, so they are incompatible.
+Most of serial adapters (Prologic, FTDI, CH340, CP2102) use proprietary drivers, so doesn't use this standard and are incompatible.

 # Demo
 You can try this application hosted on [GitHub pages](https://illja96.github.io/mmcdlogger/).